Bowhza/euro2024-predictor/README.md

 This repository contains code to predict the outcomes of EURO 2024 football matches using a machine learning model trained with XGBoost.
 The model is trained on historical match data and predicts which team will win each matchup.

-Currently the results are available for the group stage matches and more will be available after the knockout stage matchups are set.
+Currently the predictions are available for the group stage matches and more will be available after the knockout stage matchups are set.

 [Click here to view the Jupyter Notebook](model.ipynb)